Techtonica/curriculum/roles-in-tech/security.md

 - **Cyber Security is just a form of defense** - “The best defense is a good offense.”

 - **You will never be attacked** - Unfortunately, the attacked business is often the last to know that it's been breached.
 It's only after banks discover fraudulent charges that businesses hear about a suspected hack.
+More understanding at [Top 8 Data Breach Misconceptions](https://www.insureon.com/blog/post/2015/01/12/top-8-data-breach-misconceptions.aspx)

 - **Hackers are criminals** - It is a big misconception.
 There are type of hackers and not all hackers are criminals.
 There are three types of hackers called - *White Hat Hackers(Who 'hacks' legally)*, *Grey Hat Hackers(who may sometimes violate laws or typical ethical standards, but do not have the malicious intent)* and *Black Hat Hackers(Illegal hacking)*.